d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/random-variables_vn.md

 The integral inside is the definition of the logarithm, so this is in essence $\log(\infty) = \infty$, so there is no well-defined average value either!
 -->

-Tích phân hàm bên trong sẽ cho ra logarit, do đó tích phân này có kết quả $\log(\infty) = \infty$, nên cũng không tồn tại giá trị kỳ vọng đúng nghĩa!
+Hàm tích phân bên trong chính là định nghĩa của hàm logarit, do đó tích phân này có kết quả $\log(\infty) = \infty$, nên cũng không tồn tại giá trị kỳ vọng xác định!

 <!--